k0sproject/k0smotron/docs/contributing/contribute-testing.md

 # Testing guidelines

-k0smotron uses GitHub actions to run automated tests on all pull requests, before merging.
+k0smotron uses GitHub actions to run automated tests on all pull requests prior to merging.
 Pull request will not be reviewed before all tests are green, so to save time and prevent your Pull request from going stale, it is best to test it before submitting the pull request.